braxtone/soundsecurity/README.md

 # soundsecurity.io
-The code behind Osman and Braxton's Information Security podcast website.
+The code behind Sean and Braxton's Information Security podcast website.
 The site is:

 * Created via Jekyll
 * Hosted on S3